Royals vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Royals Betting Records & Stats

-- In games it has played as moneyline favorites with odds of -115 or shorter, Kansas City has a record of 1-9 (10%).

-- Based on this game's moneyline, the Royals have an implied win probability of 53.5%.
+- The moneyline set for this matchup implies the Royals have a 51.2% chance of coming away with a victory in the contest.

-- Kansas City has combined with opponents to go over the total 28 times this season for a 28-36-2 record against the over/under.
+- Kansas City and its opponents have gone over the total this season in 28 of its 67 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!